This gluten-free German chocolate cake has layers of moist chocolate cake and rich coconut pecan frosting that's decadent and delicious!

 - In a medium bowl, sift together flour, cocoa powder, salt, baking soda, and baking powder.
 Set it aside.

-- In a large bowl, combine the eggs, granulated sugar, brown sugar, olive oil, non-dairy milk mixture, and vanilla extract.
+- In a large bowl, combine the eggs, granulated sugar, brown sugar, oil, non-dairy milk mixture, and vanilla extract.

 - Add the flour mixture into the wet ingredients and mix until just combined.
 Pour in the hot coffee and stir again until a smooth mixture forms.
 Cover the bowl and let the batter rest for 30 minutes.

-- While the batter rests, preheat the oven to 340°F/170°C and grease and line three 6-inch round pans (or two 8-inch round pans) with parchment paper.
+- While the batter rests, preheat the oven to 340°F (170°C) and grease and line three 6-inch round pans (or two 8-inch round pans) with parchment paper.

 - Evenly pour the batter into the cake pans and bake for 32-35 minutes.
 Let the cakes cool in the pan for 10 minutes before taking them out onto a cooling rack to let them cool completely.